basho/basho_docs/source/riak/references/Community-Developed-Libraries-and-Projects.md

 keywords: [client, drivers]
 ---

 The Riak Community is developing at a break-neck pace, and the number of community-contributed libraries and drivers is growing right along side it.
 Here is a list of projects that may suit your programming needs or curiosities.
-If you know of something that needs to be added or are developing something that you wish to see added to this list, please fork the [Riak Wiki repo on GitHub](https://github.com/basho/riak_wiki) and send us a pull request.
+If you know of something that needs to be added or are developing something that you wish to see added to this list, please fork the [Riak Docs repo on GitHub](https://github.com/basho/basho_docs) and send us a pull request.

 <div class="info">
 All of these projects and libraries are at various stages of completeness and may not suit your application's needs based on their level of maturity and activity.